-On 24 December 2020, the European Union and the United Kingdom reached an agreement in principle on the EU-UK Trade and Cooperation Agreement..
-Content on the site is being monitored to reflect this and the changes.
+On 24 December 2020, the European Union and the United Kingdom reached an agreement in principle on the EU-UK Trade and Cooperation Agreement.

 The NI Protocol will not apply to the supply of services and NI will follow all UK VAT rules relating to services.
 Most services supplied between NI and the EU should not see significant changes for most sectors in respect of legislation and guidance, however, there may be some changes in terminology and invoice references.
 Further guidance is expected from the UK and EU on some of these issues.

 Significant changes are expected in respect of the place of supply rules in relation to financial services.
 The UK has proposed to extend the specified supplies order so that relevant financial supplies to EU counterparties (including ROI) will give the right to recovery of associated UK VAT on costs after the transition period ends, although this may depend on the outcome of UK-EU negotiations.
 However, if this is legislated for in the UK, it is likely that ROI will introduce similar rules for VAT on financial services.

 It is also expected that the “use or enjoyment” rules relating to place of supply of services will change in respect of both the UK and the EU .
 This is assuming the Cross Border Taxation 2018 Act is adopted unchanged.
 Click here to access current HMRC’s guidance on use and enjoyment rules.
 The current VAT treatment on other supplies of services between ROI and NI is not expected to change.

 - Click here to access the place of supply rules for services outlined by the Irish Revenue.

 - Click here to access the place of supply of services outlined by the HMRC’s VAT notice 741a .

 Further guidance may be issued by both tax authorities and further changes may arise.

 The NI Protocol will apply to the supply and movement of goods between NI to GB and GB to NI.